Siamul/NLP-Project/README.md

 #########################################################################################################################

-# Here's an example of sentence matching using BERT vectors.
+# Here's an example of sentence matching using BERT vectors (stsb-roberta).

 #########################################################################################################################